-Indiana generally follows the “contact rule” when it comes to being entitled to damages for negligent infliction of emotional distress.
-That rule would require the boy have some physical contact from the accident before being entitled to damages for his emotional injuries and for all the psychological therapy he had following the incident.
+Indiana generally follows the “contact rule” regarding being entitled to damages for negligent infliction of emotional distress.
+That rule would require the boy to have some physical contact from the accident before being entitled to damages for his emotional injuries and for all the psychological therapy he had following the incident.

 Was having her hand ripped from his sufficient contact?

 One exception to the contact rule is observing a horrible tragedy to a close family member.

 - A mother seeing her child hit and killed by a car.

 Here we have a friend seeing a friend killed.
 Does that qualify under the exception?

 The boy is a minor, and as such, any recovery he makes is subject to a “minor’s compromise” in the probate court of his county of residence.
 That requires his recovery to be deposited into a restricted account until he reaches the age of 18.

 To make this tragedy even more tragic, the driver has minimal insurance for personal injury on her car.
 The boy recovered enough to require a minor’s compromise hearing and restricted account deposit.
 He has since reached the age of majority and taken control of the funds.